hirrakhan/hkatcafewebsite/README.md

 ### in reference to "week 8.md" (Animations)
 *	been provided with a video about the introductory to animations and its uses on website.
 *	I had also implemented animations onto HKatCafe's website within a section: reference to: (week 8.md)
+*	Later on I had made a seperate .js file for the arrow functions (ES6) used in the "book a table" section of the website